 Get our free mobile app

-The properties highlighted on the tour are listed on the Wenatchee Register of Historic Places and homes of historical significance.
+Many of the properties on the tour are listed on the Wenatchee Register of Historic Places and homes of historical significance.
 WVMCC is providing the public a chance to learn more about historic preservation and to gain an appreciation for the aesthetic character and heritage of the Wenatchee Valley.

 Vradenberg Apartments on Yakima Street Image: WVMCC